101 Visa – Permanent Child Visa

 The sponsor should provide accurate documents and information.

-Another condition of this visa is that the child can’t enter Australia before the visa is granted and ensure that they are not getting married or entering into de factor relationship before arriving in Australia.
+Another condition of this visa is that the child can’t enter Australia before the visa is granted and ensure that they are not getting married or entering into a de facto relationship before arriving in Australia.

 The sponsor also must support the child to attend any required English language class and should help the child to settle in Australia.

-The processing time applies for a Child visa (subclass 101) is 12 months until 16 months.
+As of July 2023, the processing time for a Child visa (subclass 101) is between 6 months and 24 months.

-But it might take longer to process if you don’t fill it correctly or you don’t include all the documents that are needed, that’s why it’s important to know all the information before you apply for this visa.
+But it might take longer to process if you don’t fill in the application correctly or you don’t include all the documents that are needed, that’s why it’s important to know all the information before you apply for this visa.

 The application also can’t be processed if the applicant doesn’t pay the visa charge correctly.

-The visa charge is AUD 2,665 for the main applicant, but there is also a charge for each dependent child who applies for this visa.
+As of July 1st 2023, the visa charge is AUD 3,055 for the main applicant, but there is also a charge for each dependent child who applies for this visa.

 There might be additional charges for health exams, police certificates, and biometrics.